-At the top of the tool, click on Import.
-Then, copy and paste your entire keyword list in the textbook.
+At the top of the tool on the right side, choose “get statistics only“.
+Then, copy and paste your entire keyword list in the txt box.
 Each keyword should be on a separate line.
 In this example, I will input a list of keywords I obtained for “bike shop”.

-In the Intent tab on the right side of the tool, five intents are listed: Know, Do, Buy, Local, and Web.
+In the Intent smart filter on the left side of the tool (under “advanced filters”), three intents are listed: Know, Buy, and Local.
 Make sure you know which user intent you plan to rank for.
 Here’s a quick description of each intent:

 As my bike shop is in Chicago and targets people in that area, I want to get only the keywords used by people searching for bike shops in that area.
 Selecting the “local” intent will filter the list that way.

-After importing my list of keywords, Twinword ideas has also detected several topics in the keyword list.
-Click on the Topics tab on the right side of the tool to view them.
+After importing my list of keywords, Twinword ideas has also detected several topics in the keyword list that people are interested in.
+Simply use the Popular Topics filter on the left side of the tool to view them.

-The sliders on the right lets you adjust different parameters to filter the keywords’ metrics.
-To find out if your list has lots of unrelated keywords, sort the list by relevance from low to high.
+You can also find a Relevance filter on the left side under the advanced filters.
+You can use this filter to only get relevant keywords.
+Simply select the appropriate relevance level, and the keyword list filters automatically.
 Quickly check the first keywords on the list to see if they are related to your topic.
-If the keywords seem unrelated, adjust the minimum relevance using the slider on the right until the keywords are relevant enough.
+If the keywords seem unrelated, adjust the minimum relevance until the keywords are relevant enough.

-However if your site has a lower domain authority, and you wish to use less competitive keywords, use the Organic Competition slider on the right to set a maximum competition score.
+However if your site has a lower domain authority, and you wish to use less competitive keywords, use the SEO Competition filter on the left to filter for low competition keywords.

 Now that you have filtered your list to include the keywords with the highest potential for your target audience, you can sort it according to your most important criteria.
-Here, you can sort the list by search volume for example, and show the best keywords with the highest volume.
-You can also sort by organic competition score, paid competitive score, or relevance score.
+For example, you can sort the list by search volume to show the best keywords with the highest volume.
+You can also sort by SEO competition score, paid competitive score, keyword score, title score, or relevance.

 Once the list is sorted, you can go ahead and manually pick the right keywords.
 Since your list is filtered, the first keywords should be used.
 If you find that the first keywords aren’t related to your business, you might want to go back to the previous steps and tweak some of the filtering settings.

-To save your new filtered keyword list, click on the Download button at the bottom to download the list in Excel formats (.CSV or .XSLX) or .
+To save your new filtered keyword list, click on the Download button at the right to download the list in Excel formats (.CSV or .XSLX) or .
 ODS format.